robocorp/example-google-image-search-firefox/README.md

-# Google image search example robot using Firefox browser
+# Google image search example using Firefox browser

-Executes Google image search and stores the first result image using Firerfox browser and webdriver that are loaded from conda-forge.
+Executes Google image search and stores the first result image using the Firerfox browser downloaded from Conda Forge. (the right webdriver is automatically handled by the library itself)

-Execution is done in fully headless mode so browser will not even be visible and this robot is executable on the Robocorp hosted Cloud Containers as is.
+Execution is done in fully headless mode so the browser will not even be visible, this way the robot is runnable in Robocorp's Control Room (Cloud Container) as it is.